 Many people bothers with pressing tofu by putting some sort of heavy tofu press object to remove the water from tofu.
 There’s no need of it if you follow my instruction.

 All you need is couple sheets of paper towel to gently wipe off the moisture from the surface.
-My Korean pan-fried crispy tofu (dubu buchim) is a great example of that.
+My Korean pan-fried tofu (dubu buchim) is a great example of that.
 You will get crispy and chewy tofu every time.

-• Korean chili flakes (gochugaru)
+• Condiments used: Soy sauce, Korean chili flakes (gochugaru), sesame oil

 • Either anchovy stock or water – I personally prefer using anchovy stock to add umami, but water works fine, too.

-How to make Korean braised tofu
+How to make Korean Braised Tofu (dubu jorim)

 Dubu jorim sauce mixed to amek quick braised tofu dish.